 The rest of this paper is organized as follows.
-In \sref{sec:preliminaries}, we review the definition of Schmidt numbers and give an overview of the correlation matrix method.
-In \sref{sec:k_spectrum}, we clarify the properties of the $k$-reduction map, $k$-reduction negativity, and $k$-reduction criterion in comparison with the correlation matrix criterion.
-In \sref{sec:moment}, we first review the basic idea of the moment method and then propose our certification criteria based on $k$-reduction moments.
-In \sref{sec:performance}, we illustrate the performances of our certification criteria based on numerical simulation.
+In \sref{sec:preliminaries}, we review the definition of the Schmidt number and give an overview of the CM method.
+In \sref{sec:k_spectrum}, we clarify the properties of the $k$-reduction map, $k$-reduction negativity, and $k$-reduction criterion in comparison with the CM criterion.
+In \sref{sec:moment}, we review the basic idea of the moment method and propose our certification criteria using $k$-reduction moments.
+In \sref{sec:performance}, we demonstrate the performance of our certification criteria through numerical simulations.
 In \sref{sec:moment_estimation}, we present two methods for estimating reduction moments and discuss the sample complexities.
-Finally, we make the conclusions in \sref{sec:conclusion}.
-A summary of main results is presented in Table \ref{tab:main}.
-Some technical proofs are relegated to the Appendices.
+Finally, we conclude in \sref{sec:conclusion}.
+A summary of the main results is presented in Table \ref{tab:main}.
+Technical proofs are relegated to the Appendices.